We may earn money or products from the companies mentioned in this post.

 Things to do in Banff with kids

-There are a TON of great outdoor activities to do with kids in Banff.
+There are a TON of great outdoor activities in Banff that are perfect for families traveling with children.
 And while you may not get around to doing all of them, here are 25 of our favorite things to do in Banff with kids.
-We’ve broken down the activities by season, because as previously mentioned, the time of year you visit will determine the activities you can do in Banff.
+We’ve broken down the activities by season, because as previously mentioned, the time of year you visit will determine which activities you can do in Banff.

 1. Canoe in the brilliant turquoise water at Moraine Lake